Did you ever feel so amped up that you thought you were going to explode?

 Or have you ever felt so numb that nothing seemed to matter?

 What about trouble sleeping or eating too much or not enough?

-iChill shares with you a set of wellness skills called the Community Resiliency Model.
+iChill shares with you a set of wellness skills called the Community Resiliency Model®.
 Science tells us that when we exercise our resiliency muscle by practicing wellness skills, our wellbeing expands.
 We have learned what we pay attention to grows.

 If you practice the skills regularly, they can help you feel better in mind, body, and spirit.
 After stressful or traumatic events, many of us can get stuck in the High Zone, feeling anxious and uptight or are stuck in the Low Zone, feeling numb, disconnected and exhausted.
 Some of us shift from High to Low Zone and no longer feel like our best self.
 We may have trouble sleeping or eating too much.

 Like the rhythms of nature, our bodies have natural rhythms too.
 The nervous system is one of our natural rhythms.
 When the nervous system is in balance we feel like our best self.
-We make better decisions for our self, our family and our community.
+We make better decisions for ourselves, our family and our community.
 This is called our Resilient Zone or our "OK ZONE".
 When we are in our Resilient Zone, we can manage the stresses of life better.
 (Go to Resiliency Images to see a graphic of the Resilient Zone).

 Many of us experience the effects of stress because of challenges at home, at work, and from our wider community.
 Sometimes the stress is just too much and family and friends may begin to say, "you are not acting like yourself" and you may not feel like yourself either.
 This means that your body's natural rhythm is out of balance.

 There are some key concepts that you need to know about that will help you understand a little more about what happens to your nervous system after distressing events: